-The Creating Safe, Equitable & Thriving Communities Fund offered its first grant cycle in March 2019 for summer programming.
-The second grant cycle deadline is October 10, 2019 at 4:30 p.m. $120,000 will be available for 5-10 projects and/or programs that approach systemic causes of economic, racial and academic disparities and/or aims to avoid, reduce or stop high risk behaviors that can lead to involvement with the criminal justice system.
-Priority will be given to projects informed by research and evidence-based practices, and to applicants who involve directly affected community members in program design and implementation.
+The Creating Safe, Equitable & Thriving Communities Fund offered its first grant cycle in March 2019 for summer programming and the second grant cycle in October 2019.
+The fund distributed over $160,000 in grants in 2019.
+It funded programs that approach systemic causes of economic, racial and academic disparities and/or aims to avoid, reduce or stop high risk behaviors that can lead to involvement with the criminal justice system.
+Priority is given to projects informed by research and evidence-based practices, and to applicants who involve directly affected community members in program design and implementation.
 Eligible expenses (in addition to usual programmatic expenses such as staff, space, and supplies) may include addressing barriers to access such as transportation, childcare, meals/incentives, etc.

 - The Community Foundation accepts applications from nonprofit organizations with a 501(c)(3) status and governmental organizations.

-- Organizations that are not 501(c)(3) nonprofit organizations should contact Rachel Rockwell for further discussion. email@example.com
+- Organizations that are not 501(c)(3) nonprofit organizations should contact Rachel Rockwell for further discussion at firstname.lastname@example.org.

-- Collaboration between public, private, grassroots & nonprofit organizations is encouraged.
+- Collaboration between public, private, grassroots and nonprofit organizations is encouraged.
 Multiple organizations may submit a joint application for a collaborative project.

 - Fundraising events and activities